Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 But think about it: if a high-quality website (say, a regional news station) were to link to you because your content is so great, it makes sense that a search engine would want to pay attention to that.
 It means you’ve got something special; you’re a website worth users’ attentions.

-Customers DO Still Visit Websites
+Customers Still Visit Websites

 Customers still value small business websites when making decisions.
 A few points to consider: